 Create an initial code chunk below the header of your

-.Rmdfile that loads the R packages of the tidyverse and the ds4psy package (and see Section F.3.3 if you want to get rid of the messages and warnings of this chunk in your HTML output).
+.Rmdfile that loads all required R packages (e.g., those of the tidyverse and the ds4psy package) and see Section F.3.3 if you want to get rid of any messages or warnings of this chunk in your HTML output.

 Save your file (e.g., as